The Definitive 6-Step Guide to Strategy Implementation

 On the one hand, strategy is something that should be embedded in everything that you do.
 It should be in the DNA of the organization and its people.
 On the other-hand, if you don't make an effort to call it out explicitly, you won't get the focus or traction that you need.

 You need to start with a simple framework that introduces a strategy lexicon that everyone can understand and get behind.
-When someone asks ‘how are our organizational goals going’ – everyone should be on exactly the same page about what that actually means.
-At Cascade we use the following ‘strategy house’ to define the different elements of our strategy:
+When someone asks 'how are our strategic objectives going' - everyone should be on exactly the same page about what that actually means.
+At Cascade we use the following 'strategy house' to define the different elements of our strategy:

-You can learn more about this approach in our Strategic Planning 101 Guide and if you like it, we’ve also got a free template you can download to plug your own strategy in.
-But the essence is that it gives us a clear way to both structure and talk about strategy implementation.
+You can learn more about this approach in our How to Write a Strategic Plan Guide and if you like it, we've also got a free template you can download to plug your own strategy in.
+But the essence is that it gives us a clear way to both structures and talk about strategy implementation.
 It avoids using too much jargon.
-Also, we’ve deliberately chosen to include only a vision statement, rather than the more popular ‘vision/mission’ combo.
-The reason we’ve done this is because we found that people often struggle to understand the difference between the two.
-Confusion of any kind is the last thing we want when talking about strategy implementation, so we went for the approach of just including a vision statement for the purposes of our framework.
+Also, we've deliberately chosen to include only a vision statement, rather than the more popular 'vision/mission' combo.
+The reason we've done this is because we found that people often struggle to understand the difference between the two.
+Confusion of any kind is the last thing we want when talking about strategy implementation, so we went for the approach of just including a vision statement.

 Step #2: Build your plan

-Now that you’ve got your framework(s) in place, it’s time to move onto the actual creation of your strategic plan.
-We’ve previously written in-depth guides to writing strategic plans so we won’t cover that again here – but assuming you’re using a framework similar to the one above, here’s how we’d suggest approaching the creation of your plan:
+The next step of our guide to strategy implementation is where you will start creating your plan.
+Now that you've got your framework(s) in place, you're to move onto the actual creation of your strategic plan.
+We've previously written in-depth guides to writing strategic plans so we won't cover that again here - but assuming you're using a framework similar to the one above, here's how we'd suggest approaching the creation of your plan:

 - Gather the leaders of the organization (founders, CEO, directors, etc) to agree on your vision.
 You might do this in a workshop, and we've written a really popular post that should also help.